 Related: 10 Best Online Tea Shops

 3. A Cup of Tea

 Certain chemical compounds can also increase alpha waves.
-Just as caffeine and stimulants will increase beta waves, the amino acid called l-theanine, found only in tea and some mushrooms, has some very interesting effects on the brain.
+Just as caffeine and stimulants will increase beta waves, the amino acid called L-theanine, found only in tea and some mushrooms have some very interesting effects on the brain.
 L-theanine increases alpha brain waves inducing a calm and deeply relaxed state.

 Just in the act of making tea, we are slowing down.
 As we place the water on the stove we wait for the whistling kettle to call us to tea.